ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 > What does the following WHILE loop output?
 >
 > **Pseudocode:**
-> 1. Set x equal to 1
+> 1. Assign x the value of 1
 > 2. While x is less than 3
 > - print the value of x
 > - increment the value of x by 1